3Top/lru2cache/README.rst

 A `least recently used (LRU) <http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used>`_ 2 layer caching mechanism based in part on the Python 2.7 back-port of lru_cache

+This was developed by `3Top, Inc. <http://www.3top.com/team>`_ for use with our ranking and recommendation platform, http://www.3top.com.

 lru2layer is a decorator that can be used with any user function or method to cache the most recent results in a local cache.
 It can alse be used with django's cache framework to cache results in a shared cache.